Virtual-Protocol/tao-vpsubnet/README.md

 Audio-to-Animation (A2A), also referred to as audio-driven animation, generates visuals that dynamically respond to audio inputs.
 This technology finds applications across a wide range of domains including gaming AI agents, livestreaming AI idols, virtual companions, metaverses, and more.

 This Bittensor subnet offers a platform for democratizing the creation of A2A models, gathering the help of the wider ML community in Bittensor to generate the best animated motions and bring life to on-chain AI agents.

-For more background info on why we need A2A models, feel free to check out our [whitepaper]().

 ### Roadmap
 We will divide the development of A2A models into several phases, with an iterative approach to make it better over time.